 What Is Melatonin?

 Melatonin is a naturally occurring hormone produced by the pineal gland in the brain.
-It plays various roles in the human body but is primarily known for regulating the circadian rhythm or the sleep-wake cycle in humans.
+It plays various roles in the human body but is primarily known for regulating the circadian rhythm1 or the sleep-wake cycle in humans.

 On top of that, melatonin has been shown to be a powerful antioxidant.
-It may help reduce inflammation and help fight free radicals, which can cause damage to cells.
+It may help reduce inflammation3 and help fight free radicals, which can cause damage to cells.
 This antioxidant potential is also why melatonin is often used in supporting fertility.

 How Does Melatonin Work In The Body?